-Figure 12 summarizes the mean ε as a function of $\log{10}(E/eV)$ and $\sin^2 \theta$ for all strategies, considering proton showers in an hexagonal array and including the distance cuts.
-We can see that for the 1-bin strategy the bias is contained within $\pm 4.0\%$, for the infinite window within $\pm 3.9\%$, and for the N-bin centered strategy within $\pm 4.4\%$.
-The 1-bin strategy has a slightly larger bias, which is expected from having a smaller number of available segments on average.
-For the N-bin strategy, the bias is larger (more negative) reaching -5.1%.
+is expected from the effects of undershoot.
+For the N-bin strategy, the bias is larger (more negative) reaching $-5.1\,\%$.
 In general, the average biases are small because, as mentioned before, most measurements happen at larger distances to the shower axis, implying a lower number of input muons for which the biases are small.
-Most of the bias is caused by detector effects mentioned in Sect.
+Most of the bias is caused by detector effects mentioned in Sec.
 3.2.
 We remind the reader that the infinite window strategy is insensitive to undershoot (so it is only affected by the efficiency of the detector and pattern matching strategy), while all other strategies suffer from both effects.
 It is the detector effects that make all biases take negative values.